TNO/knowledge-engine/examples/authentication/README.md

 This example uses the same credentials for all three resources (KD, runtime 1 inter-ker, and runtime 2 inter-ker), but it should be noted that they can (and should) be different for each resource.

-__It should be noted that this current solution can be a security risk, because the credentials are shared from the Knowledge Directory to the Knowledge Engine in plain text format.__
+__It should be noted that this current solution can be a security risk if traffic is unencrypted, because the credentials are shared from the Knowledge Directory to the Knowledge Engine in plain text format.
+So if using this you should make sure that HTTPS is used.__

 ## Running this example